amcdnl/ngrx-actions/README.md

 ```

 ## Common Questions
-- What about composition?
-Well since it creates a normal reducer function, you can still use all the same composition fns you already use.
+- _What about composition?_ Well since it creates a normal reducer function, you can still use all the same composition fns you already use.
-- Will this work with normal Redux?
-While its designed for Angular and NGRX it would work perfectly fine for normal Redux.
+- _Will this work with normal Redux?_ While its designed for Angular and NGRX it would work perfectly fine for normal Redux.
 If that gets requested, I'll be happy to add better support too.
+- _Do I have to rewrite my entire app to use this?_ No, you can use this in combination with the tranditional switch statements or whatever you are currently doing.